Trajectory Optimization Under Stochastic Dynamics Leveraging Maximum Mean Discrepancy: Introduction

 \section{Introduction}

 Risk-aware trajectory optimization provides a rigorous template for assuring safety under stochastic dynamics model \cite{yin2023risk}, \cite{pmlr-v144-wang21b}.
-In this paper, we adopt the premise of sampling-based optimization that relies on simulating the stochastic dynamics \cite{yin2023risk}, \cite{chen2023risk}.
-These class of approaches can be applied to arbitrary noise model and even non-differentiable black-box functions.
+There are two key challenges in this regard.
+First, characterizing the state transition distribution for non-linear systems under arbitrary noise model is often intractable.
+This in turn, also prevents obtaining analytical optimizer friendly expression for the underlying safety (collision, lane violation) risk.
+Some existing works linearize the non-linear dynamics and adopt Gaussian noise model to by-pass this intractability \cite{zhu2019chance}, \cite{tahmasebi2024condition}.
+However, such approximations can lead to incorrect state transition distribution and consequently poor collision risk estimate.
+Thus, in this paper, we adopt the premise of sampling-based optimization that relies on simulating the stochastic dynamics \cite{yin2023risk}, \cite{chen2023risk}.
+These class of approaches can be applied to arbitrary noise model and even non-differentiable black-box constraint functions.
 As a result, they allow us to relax the linear dynamics and Gaussian noise assumption prevalent in many existing works, e.g, \cite{zhu2019chance}, \cite{farina2016stochastic}.

 A typical pipeline is presented in Fig.\ref{fig:teaser}.
 Given a sequence of control commands, we compute $\tilde{N}$ forward simulations a.k.a rollouts of the stochastic dynamics, resulting in as many samples of state trajectories.
 We then evaluate the state-dependent cost/constraints (e.g safety distance violations) along the state trajectory samples.
 This is followed by computing some risk-aware statistics such as Conditional Value at Risk (CVaR) of the cost/constraint samples.